ProgramFan/atom-config/Hydrogen/README.md

 }
 ```

+## Troubleshooting

+We have a [troubleshooting guide](TROUBLESHOOTING.md)!
+It's pretty sparse at the
+moment, so please share with us the resolution to any rough spots that you find.

 ## Usage

-### Running code

-Hydrogen adds a command "Hydrogen: Run" to the command palette when you're in any text editor.
-Press ⌘-⇧-P to open the command palette and type "hydrogen" — it'll come up.
+Hydrogen provides a selection of commands for running code.
+Press ⌘-⇧-P to open the command palette and type "hydrogen" and they will come up.

-The "Hydrogen: Run" command is bound to the keyboard shortcut ⌘-⌥-↩ by default.
+### "Hydrogen: Run"
 There are two ways to tell Hydrogen which code in your file to run.

 1. **Selected code:** If you have code selected when you hit Run, Hydrogen will run exactly that code.